-The VaR technique can be summarized in the following three steps:
+The VaR method can be summarized in the following three steps:

-8 International Actuarial Association, Risk Adjustments for Insurance Contracts under IFRS 17 (2018), 74.
+15 International Actuarial Association, Risk Adjustment for Insurance Contracts under IFRS 17 (2018), 74.

-9 Effective January 1, 2020, FCT replaced dynamic capital adequacy testing.
-See Section 2500 of the standards of practice for further information.
+16 Effective January 1, 2020, FCT replaced dynamic capital adequacy testing (DCAT).
+See Section 2500 of the Standards of Practice for further information.

-- 1. Entity determines the target confidence level at which it determines its compensation required (e.g., xth percentile); - 2.
-VaR is determined such that the probability of the present value of actual cash flows being less than VaR is x%; and - 3.
+- 1. Entity determines the target confidence level at which it determines its compensation required (e.g., xth percentile). - 2.
+VaR is determined such that the probability of the present value of actual cash flows being less than VaR is x%. - 3.
 RA is then determined as VaR at xth percentile less the mean of present value of probability-weighted cash flows.

-The VaR technique is similar to the technique frequently used for economic capital calculations (such as own risk and solvency assessment, ORSA).
-An entity's existing VaR techniques may be applied to the calculation of RA.
+The VaR method is similar to the method frequently used for economic capital calculations (such as own risk and solvency assessment, ORSA).
+An entity's existing VaR methods may be applied to the calculation of RA.
 There are, however, important differences including: